 2. Be observant

 Passive women are not actively engaged in the invitation process.
-They don't pay attention to how men act, which men might be their potential partners, where these men sit, how they invite women to dance, whether they are reserved or outgoing, whether they use cabeceo or verbal invitation, etc. They just sit there chatting, browsing, eating, waiting for men to invite them.
+They don't pay attention to how men act, which men might be their potential partners, where these men sit, how they invite women to dance, whether they are reserved or outgoing, whether they use cabeceo or verbal invitation, etc. They just sit there chatting, browsing phones and waiting for someone to invite them.
 In contrast, proactive women are first and foremost good observers, who pay attention to men, observe their behaviors, identify prospective matches, locate their seats, and familiarize themselves with their invitation styles, so that they can take actions to catch their attention and be prepared for their move.

 3. Pay attention to men

 Don't occupy yourself with things that may prevent men from inviting you, such as talking, eating, reading, browsing the phone, sitting with boyfriend, cliquing, being unchanged, wearing non-tango shoes, etc. Instead, let men see that you are available and ready.
-Pay attention to men who are watching you, and be responsive to their cabeceo.
+Pay attention to men who are observing you, and be responsive to their heed.
 Don't be afraid of showing your desire to dance.
-Many times I danced with a woman because she stood up in front of me with a smiling face when I was just passing her.
+Many times I danced with a woman because she stood up with a smile and stared at me as I was passing by her seat.
 Oftentimes the woman I tried to cabeceo did not get the dance because she sat there like a wooden chicken, but the woman sat next to her got because she was active and responsive.

 5. Change your attitude